aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 One hypothesis is that network saturation at degree 128 acts as a pacing mechanism, rate-limiting data delivery and preventing all 128 processes from simultaneously contending for locks.
 However, this doesn't fully explain why network throughput itself increases, nor why the efficiency gains are so substantial.
 The interaction between network saturation, lock contention, and process scheduling appears more complex than initially understood.

-**Note:** Network saturation only occurs at degree 128 and doesn't explain poor scaling from degree 1-64.
-The primary bottleneck causing poor scaling efficiency (13.1x instead of 128x) remains target CPU lock contention across the entire tested range.
-The degree 128 improvements, while beneficial, represent an unexplained anomaly rather than the dominant scaling pattern.

 ## 5. Disk I/O and Network Analysis

 ### 5.1 Source Disk I/O Analysis

-The source instance has 256GB RAM, and the lineitem table is ~77GB.
+The source instance has 256GB RAM with a Postgres `effective_cache_size` of 192GB, and the lineitem table is ~77GB.
 An important detail explains the disk behavior across test runs:

 **Degree 1 was the first test run** with no prior warm-up or cold run to pre-load the table into cache.
 During this first run: